-When it comes to dollars and cents, there's a good chance you can save some money by firing up the wood stove and taking some of the burden off your other heating appliances.
+When it comes to dollars and cents, there's a good chance you can save some money by firing up the woodstove and taking some of the burdens off your other heating appliances.
 Buying wood can be cheaper than paying for gas, oil, or electric heat, and if you live in a wooded area and can harvest fuel for free, all the better.

-Wood is also a renewable resource, unlike fossil fuels, so it's a little easier on the environment, although burning logs does contribute to overall air pollution.
+Wood is also a renewable resource, unlike fossil fuels, so it's a little easier on the environment, although burning logs do contribute to overall air pollution.

 However, it's still prudent to ensure that you are getting the most for your money.
 The biggest factor when it comes to fuel efficiency is what kind of stove you own.
 If your wood stove was made before 1990, a newer, EPA certified model will be as much as 50 percent more efficient and use a third less wood for the same heat output.
 About 9 million of the 12 million wood stoves in use in the United States today are the older, less efficient versions, according to the EPA.
 If that describes your model, consider an upgrade.